jentery/dh150/index.md

 My name is Jentery Sayers.
 I’m an associate professor of English and Cultural, Social, and Political Thought (CSPT), and I direct the Praxis Studio for Comparative Media Studies.
 I've been at UVic since 2011, and I did my PhD at the University of Washington.
 Most of my work is in the field of comparative media studies.
 I teach courses on American fiction, cultural studies, media, and prototyping.

 This course has a history (since 2009 or so) of combining media concepts with media practice.
-The content is grounded in the humanities, but with questions relevent to the arts and sciences, too.
-I've taught the course numerous times in the past.
-I find the humanities to be central to matters of media and technology because they demonstrate how history, fiction, language, and culture are fundamental to not only innovation (or the combination of critical and experimental work) but also values-oriented design (how stuff is made, by whom, and for whom).
-Pedagogically, I like to anchor inquiry in how "this becomes that": how, for instance, media are composed and then change conceptually and materially over time.
-This means we'll combine abstractions (ideas, norms, structures) with attention to both action (intepretation, prototyping, composition) and particulars (details, situations, substance) in this course.
-It also means we'll ask "how, when, and why?" as well as "what next, and under what assumptions?"
+The content is grounded in the humanities, but with questions relevant to the arts and sciences, too.
+I've taught this course numerous times, with a variety of themes.
+I like to anchor inquiry in how "this becomes that"&mdash;how, for instance, media are composed and then change over time&mdash;and I find the humanities to be central to matters of media and technology because they demonstrate why history, fiction, language, and culture are fundamental to not only innovation but also the values of design.
+How is stuff made, by whom, for whom, and under what assumptions?
+Engaging such questions demands attention to processes *and* things.
+Media aren't just products or ideas.

 # Structure

-I've designed this course to unfold through a series of modules or "chunks" of content.
-I hope this design provides you with a framework for approaching the course topics and planning ahead.
+I've designed this course to unfold through a series of modules.
+I hope they provide you with a framework for what we'll study and a map for how we'll approach it.

 * "What Are Media?": on defining audio, image, text and their relation to fiction
 * "Making a Website": on using HTML and CSS to compose and publish audio, images, and text